Panic Attacks & Online Support

 Acceptance and Commitment Therapy (ACT)

 ACT takes a different approach, focusing on accepting uncomfortable experiences rather than trying to control or eliminate them.
 You learn to observe panic symptoms with curiosity rather than fear, reduce the struggle against anxiety, and commit to valued activities regardless of how you feel.
+ACT and CBT share many techniques and are often blended in practice; ACT can be a good fit for people who feel "stuck" in cognitive restructuring.

 Medication